ritwickdey/live-server-web-extension/docs/FAQ.md

 The two main reasons are the flexibility, and the complexity of server-side environment.
 For instance, in order to be able to use this add-on in all environments and not to prevent the user from a specific php verion, or running Apache with PHP.
-It is therefore preferable that the user can decide for yourself which environment to use.
+It is therefore preferable that you as a user can decide for yourself which environment to use.
 Another thing is that the server side is heavier than the client side because it needs a larger server environment to run- and preprocess your code in PHP, NodeJS or .NET.